How To Access Dropbox, Skydrive, Google Drive, FTP & More Online Accounts With a Single Login As A Local Hard Drive

 Entirely new content-sharing platforms, like Vine and Medium, have risen to mainstream relevancy due to their mobile-friendly nature.

 Instead of blindly creating and sharing content everywhere, brands must completely understand which platforms best speak to their ideal audience and then delve into which types of content are best suited for these platforms to effectively grow their influence.

-, brands are going to have another entire world through which they can reach their customers.
-2. Use Smart Distribution
+And if we really are entering an era of wearable tech, brands are going to have another entire world through which they can reach their customers.

 Mobile has brought a wealth of consumer information.
 Companies have access to tools that can tell them exactly how consumers behave, where they are located, and what their favorite movies are.